vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 {% endraw %}
 ```

 In my dashboard, I have a section with important messages.
-Only when there is an action required, you see that here.
+Only when action is required do you see that here.
 There is also a message when the CO2 value is not good.
 This section can be achieved by using conditional entities.

 ```yaml